-STEP 3: After 40 days open the jars and strain the ingredients using a strainer or even better, a clean gauze.
+STEP 3: After forty days, open the jars and strain the ingredients using a strainer or, even better, a clean gauze.
 Compost the leftovers of spruce tips..

 STEP 4: Store in clean bottles or smaller jars and keep in a cool and dark place.

 STEP 4: Use as a cough syrup alone or add to tea.
 If you like the taste, you can mix the syrup with water to make juice or other beverages.

 After harvesting spruce tips, make sure you use them as soon as possible.
 For the best quality, place them in jars with sugar right after harvesting.

 Spruce tips start losing their beneficial medicinal properties after a year, so harvest them fresh every spring for the following year.